Radar agent changelog

 Option to Disable DNS Pre-Check

-command line flag or config file option.
+You have the option to disable DNS pre-checks by using the disable-dns-lookup command line flag or config file option.
 See Radar Agent Overview and Radar Agent Connection Errors.

 Built Using Golang 1.19.1